SniperScript/Artifact/README.md

 # Artifact

 Artifact is a highly aesthetic, minimal, and functional personal management application built with Flutter.
 Designed as a centralized "Sanctum," it unifies academic tracking, task management, financial logging, and ambient focus environments into a single, cohesive dashboard.
+Though not finished and furnished yet, it still gets the job done!

 ## Features